Lawrence Sullivan Ross: Early years

-Lawrence Sullivan Ross was born on September 27, 1838, in Bentonsport, Iowa Territory.
-He was the fourth child and second son of Shapely Prince Ross and Catherine Fulkerson, the daughter of Missouri legislator Isaac Fulkerson.
+Lawrence Sullivan Ross was born on September 27, 1838, in Benton's Post, Iowa Territory.
+He was the fourth child and second son of Shapley Prince Ross and Catherine Fulkerson.
 Ross was jointly named for his paternal uncle, Giles O. Sullivan, and his father's grandfather and brother, both named Lawrence Ross.
 The senior Lawrence Ross had been captured by Native Americans as a child, and lived with them from the time he was six years old until he was rescued at 23.
+His father, Shapley Ross, was a ranger and Indian agent who often skirmished with Native Americans on the frontier.
+The experiences and stories told to young Sul caused him to grow up with an animosity towards the native tribes.
 To differentiate Ross from his uncle and great-grandfather, he was called "Little Sul" when he was a child, and later "Sul".

 Shortly after Ross's birth, his parents sold their Iowa property and returned to Missouri to escape Iowa's cold weather.
-In 1839, the family moved to the Republic of Texas, where they settled in the Robertson Colony on the lower Brazos River.
+In 1839, the family moved to Milam County in the Republic of Texas, where they settled in Robertson's Colony on the lower Brazos River.
 Two years later, they joined seven other families under Captain Daniel Monroe and settled near present-day Cameron, where they received 640 acres (260 ha) of land along the Little River.
+While living in Milam, they became slave owners, enabled by the government grant of land.
 Their land adjoined Comanche territory and was raided several times.

 In 1845, the family moved to Austin so Ross and his older siblings could attend school.
 Four years later, they relocated again.
 By this time, Shapley Ross was well known as a frontiersman, and to coax him to settle in the newly formed community of Waco, the family was given four city lots, exclusive rights to operate a ferry across the Brazos, and the right to buy 80 acre of farmland at US$1 per acre.
 In March 1849, the Ross family built the first house in Waco, a double-log cabin on a bluff overlooking the springs.
 Ross's sister Kate soon became the first Caucasian child born in Waco.

 Eager to further his education, Ross entered the Preparatory Department at Baylor University (then in Independence, Texas) in 1856, despite the fact that he was several years older than most of the other students.
 He completed the two-year study course in one year.
-Following his graduation, he enrolled at Wesleyan University in Florence, Alabama.
+Following his graduation, he enrolled at Florence Wesleyan University in Florence, Alabama.
 The Wesleyan faculty originally deemed his mathematics knowledge so lacking, they refused his admittance; the decision was rescinded after a professor agreed to tutor Ross privately in the subject.
 At Wesleyan, students lived with prominent families instead of congregating in dormitories, thus giving them "daily exposure to good manners and refinement".
 Ross lived with the family of his tutor.